rh2920004/Calculator/README.md

-# Calculator
+# Simple Calculator

-A simple web-based Calculator built using HTML, CSS, and JavaScript.
-This responsive calculator performs basic arithmetic operations including addition, subtraction, multiplication, and division.
-Designed with a clean and intuitive UI for ease of use across all devices.
+A basic calculator application developed using HTML, CSS, and JavaScript.
+This project demonstrates DOM manipulation and event handling to create a functional, user-friendly calculator that can perform:

+- Addition
+- Subtraction
+- Multiplication
+- Division

+## Features

+- Responsive and lightweight design
+- Real-time result updates
+- Clear and intuitive interface
+- Fully client-side (no frameworks)

+## Technologies Used

+- HTML
+- CSS
+- JavaScript